mjuniper/ambitious-arcgis-app-2019/workshop/4-authentication.md

 The app item will be created in your ArcGIS Org, and the browser will now show information - including the `Client Id`.
 Copy that, but leave the browser tab open.

 We also need to add a "Redirect URI".
 Click on the Authentication Tab, then scroll down, and paste `http://localhost:4200` into the Redirect URI box and click `Add`.
+(Keep this window open, or take note of the itemId for future reference in the Deployment section).

 In your editor, open `/config/environment.js` and go into the `torii` section and add your client id.